LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 ### About me

 This section introduces the photographer John Smith.
 I styled this exactly the same as the previous section but flipped round the text to be on the left and the image to be on the right.
-I also gave it a background coloured in-line with the colour scheme to break up the sections and provide a more visually pleasing experience for the user.
+I also gave it a background colour in-line with the colour scheme to break up the sections and provide a more visually pleasing experience for the user.
 For medium and smaller screens the image appears below the heading and above the text content.

 ![](assets/images/about-me-screenshot-image.png)